-Figure 3 shows a block diagram of our framework.
-We needed a detailed compiler framework that would give us sufficient feedback, is easy to understand, and allows us to change the source code for our modifications.
-With this in mind, we chose the SUIF/Machsuif suite as our compiler framework.
-SUIF [26] does high-level passes while Machsuif [18] makes machine specific optimizations.
-We have modified SUIF/Machsuif passes for our memory remapping schemes and used the SUIF annotation mechanism to propagate them.
-First, all the source files are converted into SUIF format and merged into one SUIF file.
+one SUIF file.
 Then, the hotline pass (which is a SUIF pass) is run on this merged file to produce a modified SUIF file.
 The hotline pass analyzes the file and annotates the non-scalar accesses with hotline numbers.
 Next, we run this SUIF file through the Machsuif passes.
 The Machsuif Raga pass annotates all the scalar accesses as such.
 The resulting assembler code targets the Alpha processor and contains two kinds of annotations that are of interest to us: hotline and scalar annotations.
 We amended the assembler code by inserting NOP-like instructions around the annotated memory operations, thus marking them.

-We then used the Wattch [5] tool suite to run the bi-
+We then used the Wattch [5] tool suite to run the binaries and collect the energy results.

-Benchmark Description ADPCM Adaptive differential pulse code modification audio coding EPIC Image compression coder based on wavelet decomposition G721 Voice compression coder based on G.711, G.721 and G.723 standards GSM Rate speech transcoding coder based on the European GSM standard JPEG A lossy image compression decoder MESA OpenGL graphics clone: using Mipmap quadrilateral texture mapping MPEG Lossy motion video compression decoder PEGWIT Public key encryption coder generates a public key from a private key RASTA Speech recognition application naries and collect the energy results.
 Wattch is based on the Simplescalar [6] framework.
-The simulators have been modified to recognize the annotations in the marked code, do hotline register checks, cache TLB checks, etc..
-Such statistics as the number and energy of scalar and hotline accesses, correct static predictions, cache TLB hits, scratch-pad cache and Cool-Cache tagless SRAM accesses, etc. are output by the simulators.
+The simulators have been modified to recognize the annotations in the marked code, do hotline register checks, cache TLB checks, etc. Such statistics as the number and energy of scalar and hotline accesses, correct static predictions, cache TLB hits, scratchpad cache and Cool-Cache tagless SRAM accesses are output by the simulators.